Point Pelee National Park: Birdwatching

 The park forms the southernmost point in mainland Canada (its latitude is the same as that of Rome, Italy and Barcelona, Spain) and is part of a bird and butterfly migration corridor over Lake Erie via Point Pelee and the Lake Erie islands.
 Over 360 bird species have been recorded in the park.
 The peak time for bird migration is spring, especially May, when tired migrants make first landfall after their journey north across the lake.

 Many birdwatchers from North America and abroad visit the park in May, often staying in the nearby town of Leamington.
 One attraction, apart from the sheer numbers and variety of birds passing through on migration, is the opportunity to see more northerly breeding species before they move on.
+It is widely recognized as one of the most desirable destinations for avid birdwatchers, particularly for the migration of passerines.

 Occurrences

 March 2017 marsh fire

-On 29 March 2017, Point Pelee's marsh land was involved in a fire causing over 125 hectare of marsh habitat to be destroyed.
+On 29 March 2017, Point Pelee's marsh land was involved in a fire that burned over 125 hectare of marsh habitat.
 The fire lasted 15 hours and was naturally extinguished due to rainfall the following day.